marcojak/MTAdmob/readme.md

 ## MtAdmob plugin for Xamarin

 With this Plugin you can add a Google Admob Ads inside your Xamarin Android and iOS Projects with a single line!!!
-This plugin supports: Banners, Interstitial, Rewarded Videos and Rewearded Interstitials (from version 1.9)
+This plugin supports: Banners, Interstitial, Rewarded Videos and Rewarded Interstitials (from version 1.9)

 ### PLEASE READ
 From version 2.1.0, I've added support for the consent required by Google for all the final users living in Europe.